EMCI Core Curriculum

 In order to prepare the students for their future professional careers, the programme shall include elements such as communication skills, e.g. voice coaching, public speaking; conference preparation techniques such as terminology, information retrieval and other uses of information technology; professional ethics; conference procedures; working practices and conditions.

-A study visit to the European Commission, the European Parliament and/or international organisations will be organised by the universities in order to familiarise students with the working environment of conference interpreters.
+A study visit to the European Commission, the European Parliament and/or international organisations will be organised in order to familiarise students with the working environment of conference interpreters.

 3.3 Consecutive interpretation

-At the end of the programme students shall be capable of giving a fluent and effective consecutive interpretation of a speech lasting at least 10 minutes, accurately reproducing the content of the original and using appropriate terminology and register.
+At the end of the programme students shall be capable of giving a fluent and effective consecutive interpretation of a speech reflecting real professional market needs, accurately reproducing the content of the original and using appropriate terminology and register.

 Training in these skills will require a variety of exercises, such as content analysis and memory exercises, consecutive interpretation without notes, summarisation, sight translation and note taking techniques.
 Speeches used shall confront the students with a diversity of subject areas, styles, and registers, and their length, information density and degree of technicality and specificity will increase as the programme progresses.